mkordas/mkordas.github.io/_posts/2016-07-26-multiple-commits-pr.md

 date: 2016-07-26
 ---

 We can say that code that is not commited simply doesn't exist.
-It is not visible to anyone besides you and also Git doesn't take care of uncommited files.
+It is not visible to anyone besides you and also Git doesn't take care of uncommited files and they may get lost.
+It's easy to go back when anything fails.
+We publish changes on regular basis and receive early feedback about our ideas and architecture.
 It's so important to commit early and commit often.

 However, many projects have adopted *only one commit per pull request* rule and they require to squash commits before merging.
 Here are the reasons:
 - commit history is clearer, shorter and more readable